WHAT WE’RE MADE OF:

 Sometimes Anthroposophists speak of the "birth" of the etheric body, astral body, etc. But more accurately, all elements of human nature are brought into this life from the preceding life in the spirit realm.
 The various parts of our nature develop (i.e., they fully incarnate) at the dates indicated, but we have all of them within our essential spiritual nature from the beginning of earthly life, if only in kernel form.

 People who are not really human [see "Steiner's Bile" and "Nuts"] do not develop or evolve in this way.
-They may fall out of evolution (or at least they leave the correct stream of evolution), they may sink into the abyss, they may be relegated to an irreclaimable moon, or they may suffer other forms of perdition.
+They may leave the correct stream of evolution, lose their human souls, sink into the abyss, be relegated to an irreclaimable moon, or suffer other forms of perdition.
 [See "Hell".]
-If any subsequent form of evolution is open to them, it is too awful and strange for us to discuss. "[A]t a certain stage, a separate celestial body becomes detached.
-This — as it were, an 'irreclaimable Moon' — includes all the beings who have persisted in withstanding the true course of evolution.
-It enters now upon a line of development such as no words can portray, so utterly unlike is it to anything within the range of man's experience on Earth." — Rudolf Steiner, OCCULT SCIENCE - AN OUTLINE (Rudolf Steiner Press, 1969), “Present and Future Evolution of the World and of Mankind”, pp. 309-310.
+If any subsequent form of evolution is open to them, it is too awful and strange for us to discuss.

-Failing to heed Steiner and his followers can entail a heavy price.
+Failing to heed Steiner and his followers can bring severe penalties down on your head.

 Steiner's view of human nature,